 Access the SuiteCommerce Advanced source directory containing the package.json file.

-If implementing 2019.2 or later, this directory is the *_Live directory within your root source directory.
+If implementing 2019.2, this directory is the *_Live directory within your root source directory.
 For example: SC_19.2_Live/.

 If implementing 2019.1 or earlier, this directory is the top-level root directory.